 In his first sermon, he made it clear he wants to mobilise the 275 parishes and 450 congregations in Sydney and the Illawarra and stressed the central message is God's salvation plan through the crucifixion and resurrection of Jesus.

 "The message of the cross is indispensable for Archbishops, for the Church’s mission and for Christians in daily life and witness," the Archbishop said.

 "Our culture is suspicious of revelation, we’re sceptical about truth, we only trust what we experience, if people are interested in the spirit, it is private, not something I do in community…..We must engage with all of that, we must be creative, courageous, contemporary, willing to fail.
 We must find a way of speaking that connects with our culture but we will not make disciples without the message of the Cross."

 "To the most empowered but anxious generation we have ever known, the Cross says you are loved, you are not alone, you may cast all your anxiety on God knowing that he cares for you.
 How can we know he cares?
 Because of the Cross.
 The Apostle John says - This is how we know what love is, Jesus Christ laid down his life for us, and we ought to lay down our lives for our brothers and sisters."

 Archbishop Raffel spent the final moments of his sermon, addressing his personal reaction to his election just three weeks ago by the Diocesan Synod.

 "I am cognisant of the weighty responsibilities committed to me.
-I have made solemn promises.
+I have made solemn promises and I have asked for your prayers and God’s help.
 There is an element of tradition and history.
-I have been robed wth vestments and tokens of authority.
 But do not let the paraphernalia obscure the message.
 Do not be deceived.
 At the foot of the Cross, which is all the world to me, I am nothing more and nothing less than a grateful and forgiven sinner.
 Though I have been given particular responsibilities, I have no higher dignity or title than 'child of God'.